 Don’t roll out dough too much, keep the shape rather rugged.

-Cut each disc of dough into 8 equal triangles.
+Cut each disc of dough into 8 equal large triangles or 16 equal mini triangles.
 I use my chef knife.

 Bake 25 minutes until golden brown on top and browned on the bottom.

 Remove from the oven and cool on a rack for 30 minutes.